GULibrarySandbox/intro-text-mining-analysis-2022/content/4-build.md

 ----

-{% include alert.html text="*Note:* Be sure to cite any resource / dataset / corpus you use in your research." color="warning" %}
+{% include alert.html text="*Note:* Be sure to cite any resources you use in your research." color="warning" %}

 ----